The ISFS team includes our:

 Student Assistants

-Stephanie Sun - Student Research Assistant
+Stephanie Sun - Co-op Student Intern

 Stephanie is a 3rd year accounting student at KPU.
 She takes pleasure in delving into diverse realms within the business landscape, and her previous role involving the sale of agricultural products (Chinese premium oranges) has ignited a profound fascination with the agricultural sector.
 Furthermore, her professional stint at an accounting firm has equipped her with valuable insights that prove advantageous in her current endeavor.
 During her leisure hours, she derives joy from culinary pursuits, and she embraces the opportunity to contribute her skills and enthusiasm to the ISFS team.